Dr Julie HearnLecturer

 Supervision of final year dissertations

-Julie Hearn joined the department in 2005, having taught previously at the School of Oriental and African Studies (SOAS), University of London; the London School of Economics (LSE) and the University of Sussex.
+Julie has over 1,500 citations for her research, the second highest in Politics at Lancaster University.
+She joined the department in 2005, having taught previously at the School of Oriental and African Studies (SOAS), University of London; the London School of Economics (LSE) and the University of Sussex.
 Within critical development studies, her research interests include the international politics of aid, civil society, social movements and migrant workers within the historic and contemporary context of South-North relations.
 Her research trajectory has evolved in five directions: the global political economy of civil society in African countries; the labour movement in Argentina; trade union mobilization among low paid Latin American migrant workers in London; Ecuador's postneoliberal development model 2007-2017; and the NGO-isation of the Syrian Revolution.
-She has over 1,200 citations for her work.

 Aid, Civil Society and the Global Political Economy of Africa